aimhubio/aim/README.md

 - **Experiment**: it's a grouping mechanism for training runs.
 Experiments are a way to organize the training runs in a meaningful manner
 - **Run**: it's the single training run researchers start

-These two are separated just to
+These two are separated just to enable effective organization of the research work.

 ## Where is the Data Stored
 When the AI training code is instrumented with [Aim Python Library](#python-library) and ran, aim automatically creates a `.aim` directory where the project is located.
 All the metadata tracked during training via the Python Library is stored in `.aim`.